Tangent101/Miscellaneous/README.md

-# Wildcards
+# Miscellaneous
-Wildcards for use in Easy Diffusion, ComfyUI etc
+Miscellaneous files for use in Easy Diffusion, ComfyUI etc